adam-p/yesterday-i-learned/corolla.md

 * Max crank (start car) time is 30 seconds.
 * There is also a min crank time.
 * 140 km/h is your particular vechicle's maximum rating.
+* Ignore the maximum speed rating.
+You have already broken it.
 * Your vehicle can tow a maximum of 680 kg (1500 lb), where the max tongue load (mass actually exerted on the car instead of the trailer's tires) is 68 kg).
 * Your engine is fitted with twin ground electrode spark plugs.
 Use only twin ground electrode spark plugs.
 * "Always turn the overdrive switch on for better fuel economy and quieter driving." (that is, pressed in)
+* Cold engines consume more fuel than warned engines.
+* Warming an engine up by revving it does not save fuel.

 Winter driving
 ======================